Xinxinzuihao/ProjectCleanData/CodeBook.md

 For the details of the data cleaning process, please refer to the read me file README.md and R code file run_analysis.R.

 ##Tidy Data Variables
+Please note: variable name "...
+XXX..." represents all the columns that contains the string "XXX".

 Variable Names | Descriptions
 --------|-----------
 activities| One column.
 6 levels.
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS SITTING, STANDING, LAYING